 What is Awase Dashi?

-There are other types of awase dashi, such as a combination of kombu dashi and shiitake dashi.
+There are other types of awase dashi, such as the combination of kombu dashi and shiitake dashi.
+To learn more about how to make kombu dashi and shiitake dashi, please refer to the respective linked pages.

 Various ways to make bonito dashi

-• Ichiban-dashi (first brew dashi)
+• Ichiban dashi (first brew dashi)

-• Niban-dashi (second brew dashi)
+• Niban dashi (second brew dashi)

-• All-purpose dashi (suitable for daily use)
+• All-purpose dashi (suitable for daily use) - Highly recommended

 This is my recommended method for making bonito dashi at home.
-Use bonito flakes at 1% of the volume of water.
+Use bonito flakes at approximately 1% of the volume of water.
 By simmering them for a short time, you can draw out the umami and preserve the aroma.

-It combines the refinement of ichiban-dashi with the umami strength of niban-dashi in moderation.
+It combines the refinement of ichiban dashi with the umami strength of niban dashi in moderation.
 It can be used for all kinds of dishes and is also economical because it requires a smaller amount of bonito flakes.

 • Udon dashi